Cameron County Texas assistance programs.

 - Southmost Multi-Service Center, 2435 Southmost Road, Brownsville, Texas 78521, (956)541-3176

 The Cameron County Salvation Army - Provides emergency assistance with paying for utilities, groceries, rental, food, clothing, and other expenses when funding is available.
-A thrift store is also operated on site.
+A thrift store is also operated on site that sells low cost items.
 In addition to those direct financial assistance programs, the Salvation Army offers social services, shelter, and more.
-For example, holiday gifts are distributed from Angel Tree.
-Senior housing resources are available too.
-201 East Monroe Street, Harlingen, Texas 78550, phone (956)423-2454.
-Or click here for more information on these and other programs.

 Catholic Charities of the Rio Grande Valley – The charity organization provides financial assistance with the following expenses.
 Housing needs, rent, mortgage, utilities, food, clothing and counseling.
 A key resource is known as the Emergency Assistance Program, and it can also offer holiday assistance, medications, free food, and other aid.
 Catholic Charities in Cameron also administers programs for immigrants and seniors.
-955 West Price Road, Brownsville, Texas 78520, Call (956)541-0220, or get more information.
+955 West Price Road, Brownsville, Texas 78520, Call (956)541-0220, or get more information on Catholic Charities Cameron County.

 Loaves And Fishes Of The Rio Grande Valley, Inc. – Another not for profit that can offer grants and emergency financial assistance for paying rent, metered utilities and cooling bills and prescription medicines.
 In addition, note that emergency non-financial assistance is also available in the form of free food, clothes, and other household items.
 Financial assistance is available for utility disconnection notices or utilities too.